bengfarrell/rgf-blog/content/blog/2009-04-16-41409-recession-wine-dinner-at-jujube.md

   - "sticky-toffee-pudding"
 ---

-Glen Lennox Shopping Center, Chapel Hill
+Glen Lennox Shopping Center\
+Chapel Hill, NC\
 [www.jujuberestaurant.com](http://www.jujuberestaurant.com/)

 I went to my fourth wine dinner at Jujube in Chapel Hill last night.
 I am a big fan of these recession dinners, so dubbed because they partner up with Hope Valley Bottle Shop to pair less expensive wines with the meal, resulting in a dinner that costs only $40 per person.
 Not bad for a five course meal!
 I've managed to fill a table with friends for the last three of them and we've had lovely evenings, gabbing away and discussing everything that passes through our lips.